 Unlike the Nest Hub Max, there's no built-in camera, but you may feel more secure without one in your bedroom anyhow.

-The Amazon Echo Show 5 isn't the best smart display out there – with low resolution, lack of YouTube support, and a pretty unintuitive UI that makes it harder than necessary to navigate.
+The Amazon Echo Show 5 (2nd generation) isn't the best smart display out there – with low resolution, lack of YouTube support, but it is the most compact.

 There's also a mute button, as with most Alexa devices, to ensure you aren't being listened to when you don't want to be.
 That said, nothing's quite as private as not having a camera or smart display at all – though those wanting to use a device's features with some safeguards may well be leaning towards the Echo Show 5 or something like it.

-Keep in mind that the Lenovo Smart Clock doesn't have a camera, and the Facebook Portal range of smart displays also now features camera shutters privacy-minded users.
+Keep in mind that the Lenovo Smart Clock (above) doesn't have a camera, and the Facebook Portal range of smart displays also now features camera shutters, privacy-minded users.

 Smart displays vs speakers